Gustavo Stolovitzky

 Stolovitzky is a co-founder of the Dialogue for Reverse Engineering Assessments and Methods (DREAM).
-DREAM is an international collaborative effort to recognize effective methods in systems biology and consists of more than 15,000 participants.
+DREAM is an international collaborative effort that leverages crowdsourcing to recognize effective methods in biomedicine and consists of more than 15,000 participants.
 Stolovitzky won the IBM Fellow award for pioneering the use of crowdsourcing for research in computational biology.

 Career

 Stolovitzky received his M.Sc. in physics from the University of Buenos Aires in 1987, and his PhD in mechanical engineering from Yale University in 1994.
 In 1998, Stolovitzky joined IBM Research to work in the field of computational systems biology; he has since become the director of IBM's Translational Systems Biology and Nano-Biotechnology Program.
 He is also an adjunct professor at Columbia University and a postdoctoral researcher at the Center for Studies in Physics and Biology at The Rockefeller University.
 In 2005, Stolovitzky and Jared Roach developed sophisticated methods for the analysis of Massively Parallel Signature Sequencing (MPSS) data.
 In 2008, he was a visiting scholar at the Institute for Advanced Study.

 Solovitztky has advocated the usage of crowdsourcing as a tool for scientific research.